lennihein/cpu-emulator/doc/04_backend.md

 The latter can be used when demonstrating mitigations against microarchitectural attacks [@sec:evaluation_mitigations].

 The frontend provides further basic interfaces, e.g. for reading the size the *instruction queue* and reading and setting the *pc*.
-These are used by the other components during regular execution, e.g. when issuing instructions to the execution engine, but also to reset the queue to a certain point in the program after an exception has occured [@sec:rollback].
+These are used by the other components during regular execution, e.g. when issuing instructions to the execution engine, but also to reset the queue to a certain point in the program after an exception has occurred [@sec:rollback].
 Since our emulator only executes one program at a time, the other components can check via another interface whether the frontend has reached the end of the program.

 ### Memory {#sec:memory}